MK99MA/SoMoE-19/README.md

 I merely edited and added stuff without any real knowledge, so expect some heavily improvable code.

 ### If you used a previous (edited) version of soccermod:
-  ● Remove "exec soccer_mod.cfg" from your server.cfg
+  ● Remove "exec soccer_mod.cfg" and any soccer_mod_* command from your server.cfg
   ● Remove the file "soccer_mod.cfg" from your cstrike/cfg folder
   ● Remove / Move shortsprint.smx and duckjumpblocker.smx to the disabled folder
   ● (OPTIONAL) Copy the contents of the old soccermod created files (addons/sourcemod/config and /data) to the new ones (created after the plugin loaded) in cfg/sm_soccermod